Local Food Purchase Assistance (LFPA)

 WSDA requested funds for the LFPA pilot program to leverage public purchasing opportunities and achieve the shared goals of strengthening supply chains and fostering equitable and resilient local food systems across the state.
 Washington received $11,806,813 in funding for LFPA.

-Washington’s plan was initially comprised of a two-prong approach to achieve the goals of LFPA: First, for the Food Assistance team to issue sub awards to hunger relief agencies, tribes, and tribal organizations to purchase from local farmers.
+Washington’s plan was initially comprised of a two-prong approach to achieve the goals of LFPA: First, for the Food Assistance team to issue sub awards to hunger relief organizations (HROs), tribes, and tribal organizations to purchase from local farmers.
 Second, for the Director’s Office to do direct procurement with underrepresented producers and distribute food to communities experiencing food insecurity.

 In March 2025, unexpected changes to the LFPA program at the federal level caused WSDA to pivot from this two-prong approach and move forward with only the first prong.
-94% of total funding for LFPA has therefore been awarded as pass-through to 31 subrecipients across Washington State.
+94% of total funding for LFPA has therefore been awarded as pass-through to 31 HROs across Washington State.

 The LFPA program has proved to be immensely beneficial to participating organizations, their partner farms, and the individuals that they feed.
 Read on for more specifics about the program and its impact in Washington.